FilipoGC/PIPO-TG/README.md

 ```
 ## Example
 To define the generated traffic, the user needs to write a simple Python script describing the traffic patterns in main.py, we can see a example below.
+In that example of PIPO-TG input code to generate IP packets at 100 Mbps with destination IP 10.0.0.2 and a custom header to be sent via physical port 5.
+Additionally, the user defines configuration details such as the pipeline generation port, port bandwidth, and the type of traffic limitation desired.

 ```python

 myTG = PipoGenerator()                             #instatiate the traffic generator